-- pv – Present Value, Total Amount that a series of future Payment worth now.
+- pv – Present Value, Total Amount that a series of future Payments worth now.
 (Required)

 - fv – Future Value, Goal amount to have after the subsequent Instalment; if we exclude fv, we can take 0 instead.
 (Optional)

-- type – This examines how the function will consider the payment due date, so we have to put this in binary 0 or 1; 0 means that payment due at period end.
+- This examines how the function will consider the payment due date, so we have to put this in binary 0 or 1; 0 means payment is due at the end period.
 (Optional)